 You may be in a position right now where you want to get a divorce.
-After all- you're reading blog posts on a family law attorney's website.
-It doesn't take much of an investigation to figure out that you are not happy in your marriage and are thinking about taking concrete steps to end the relationship legally.
-While you may want the marriage to end and have come to terms with getting a divorce, you may not have thought much about what reason you are going to tell the judge that explains why you are getting a divorce.
+After all, you're reading blog posts on a family law attorney's website.
+It doesn't take much investigation to determine that you are not happy in your marriage and are thinking about taking concrete steps to end the relationship legally.
+While you may want the wedding to finish and have come to terms with getting a divorce, you may not have thought much about why you will tell the judge that explains why you are getting a divorce.

 I'll be a little more specific about what I am talking about.
-In Texas, you must specify in your Original Petition for Divorce why you are asking the court to grant you a divorce from your spouse.
-It is not enough to simply tell the judge that you want to get divorced.
+In Texas, you must specify in your Original Petition for Divorce why you ask the court to grant you a divorce from your spouse.
+It is not enough to tell the judge that you want to get divorced.
 You must have a reason why the divorce ought to be granted and is justified under the law.
 The reason for your divorce is legally known as a ground for divorce.
-You must be able to come up a valid ground for divorce in order to have your divorce petition granted by a judge.
+You must be able to come up with a valid basis for divorce to have your divorce petition granted by a judge.

-In Texas there are seven ways to divorce your spouse.
-These seven grounds can basically be categorized as follows: fault grounds for divorce and no-fault grounds for divorce.
-The ground that you choose to cite in your Original Petition for Divorce, and that you can ultimately prove in court, will have an impact on various areas of your case down the line.
-Keep in mind that you need to be able to prove any ground for divorce that involves placing fault at the feet of your spouse.
+In Texas, there are seven ways to divorce your spouse.
+These seven grounds can be categorized as follows: fault grounds for divorce and no-fault grounds for divorce.
+The floor that you choose to cite in your Original Petition for Divorce and that you can ultimately prove in court will impact various areas of your case down the line.
+Keep in mind that you need to confirm any ground for divorce that involves placing fault at the feet of your spouse.

-In today's blog post from the Law Office of Bryan Fagan I would like to walk you through these fault grounds in order to impress upon you the importance that they can play in your divorce.
-You may be charging into your divorce at 100 miles an hour, but unless you are at least aware of the importance of issues like this you will be at a distinct disadvantage in comparison to your spouse.
+In today's blog post from the Law Office of Bryan Fagan, I would like to walk you through these fault grounds to impress the importance of their role in your divorce.
+You may be charging into your divorce at 100 miles an hour, but unless you are at least aware of the importance of issues like this, you will be at a distinct disadvantage compared to your spouse.
 Let's walk through these grounds for divorce and talk about why they are important to you and your family.

-If you plan on specifying to the judge just why your divorce is justified under the law you would need to cite one of the six fault grounds for divorce.
-If you can present sufficient evidence that your spouse is at fault for the breakup of your marriage then you may be able to argue for more time with your kids, a greater share of your community estate or even the payment of spousal maintenance to you from your ex-spouse.
-A no fault divorce does not carry with it the "penalties" for your spouse than finding him to be at fault for the divorce proceedings would.
+If you plan on specifying to the judge just why your divorce is justified under the law, you would need to cite one of the six fault grounds for divorce.
+Suppose you can present sufficient evidence that your spouse is at fault for the breakup of your marriage.
+In that case, you may be able to argue for more time with your kids, a more significant share of your community estate, or even the payment of spousal maintenance to you from your ex-spouse.
+A no-fault divorce does not carry with it the "penalties" for your spouse than finding him to be at fault for the divorce proceedings would.

-To prove a fault ground for divorce you would need to show the judge that your spouse caused the breakup of your marriage.
-You can allege just about anything that you would like in your Original Petition for Divorce, but it is up to you to prove the allegations that you made in relation to why you are petitioning for divorce.
-You can testify under oath to provide evidence on a ground for divorce.
+To prove a fault ground for divorce, you would need to show the judge that your spouse caused the breakup of your marriage.
+You can allege just about anything that you would like in your Original Petition for Divorce, but it is up to you to prove the allegations you made regarding why you are petitioning for divorce.
+You can testify under oath to provide evidence on the ground for divorce.
 You can have a witness of yours do the same.
-In addition, you can present documentary evidence to the court in order to substantiate the allegation that you are making.
-Either way, you must have evidence to prove to a judge that your spouse is at fault for your divorce being filed.
+In addition, you can present documentary evidence to the court to substantiate the allegation you are making.
+Either way, you must have evidence to prove to a judge that your spouse is at fault for your divorce is filed.

-For the most part, divorces in Texas are based on no fault grounds.
-It is easier to simply allege that neither spouse is at fault for the divorce, but that discord or conflict of personalities is the cause of the divorce having been filed.
-This basically means that you and your spouse can no longer get along and that you have no chance at reconciliation or repairing the relationship.
-As long as one of you feel this way then your divorce will proceed.
+For the most part, divorces in Texas are based on no-fault grounds.
+It is easier to allege that neither spouse is at fault for the divorce, but that discord or conflict of personalities is the cause of the divorce having been filed.
+This means that you and your spouse can no longer get along and that you have no chance at reconciliation or repairing the relationship.
+As long as one of you feels this way, then your divorce will proceed.

 Adultery as a fault ground for divorce

 Adultery is probably the most common fault ground for divorce that we see filed for in Texas.
-Adultery means that your spouse has engaged in a sexual relationship with a person who is not you during the course of your marriage.
-A lot of times spouses have feelings or suspicions that their spouse is having an affair.
+Adultery means that your spouse has engaged in a sexual relationship with someone who is not you during your marriage.
+A lot of times, spouses have feelings or suspicions that their spouse is having an affair.
 You could come across sketchy text messages or other evidence that causes you some concern.
-If enough circumstantial or direct evidence piles up it may lead you to filing for divorce based on your spouse having committed an act(s) of adultery.
+If enough circumstantial or direct evidence piles up, it may lead you to file for divorce based on your spouse's committing an act(s) of adultery.

-The key to being able to prove an allegation of adultery in a divorce case is having clear and convincing evidence that your spouse has stepped outside your marriage and engaged in a sexual relationship.
+The key to proving an allegation of adultery in a divorce case has clear and convincing evidence that your spouse has stepped outside your marriage and engaged in a sexual relationship.
 This evidence can take many forms.
 You have probably seen movies or television shows where a person has gone to great lengths to investigate a spouse who may be having an adulterous affair.

 What you don't need to do is to put yourself at risk of harm by trying to catch your spouse in the act.
-Following your spouse around town, trying to tape your spouse's phone calls, snooping through their emails or text messages may endanger you and/or violate state law.
-You should consult with an experienced family law attorney before trying to do any of these things in order to come up with evidence.
+Following your spouse around town, trying to tape your spouse's phone calls, snooping through their emails or text messages may endanger you or violate state law.
+You should consult with an experienced family law attorney before doing any of these things to come up with evidence.

 There are "easier" ways to prove adultery than trying to play detective.
 For instance, you should keep an eye on your checking account for suspicious activities or charges that show up.
 You would be surprised how many people in adulterous relationships use jointly used credit or debit cards for purchases.
-If anything doesn't check out you should make note of it.
-The using of community funds to pay for gifts for their paramour is a big no-no and could impact what percentage of the community estate that your spouse is able to retain in the divorce.
+If anything doesn't check out, you should make a note of it.
+The use of community funds to pay for gifts for their paramour is a big no-no and could impact what percentage of the community estate your spouse can retain in the divorce.

-One thing that clients will sometimes ask about is whether or not it is ok to "come into the open" with a relationship during the divorce case.
+Clients will sometimes ask whether or not it is ok to "come into the open" with a relationship during the divorce case.
 Meaning: you have moved out of the marital home and are now living on your own.
-Now that you are no longer sharing a bed with your spouse can you start to actively and openly date a person that you were hiding from your spouse previously?
+Now that you are no longer sharing a bed with your spouse, can you start to actively and openly date a person you were hiding from your previous spouse?

-My advice on this question would be that you should avoid doing this until you are officially and legally divorced from your spouse.
-It may feel emotionally that you are divorced at the moment that you file your petition, but the case is not completed until the final decree of divorce is signed by the judge.
-That won't be for at least two more months after you file, however, so you need to play it safe and act like you are still married for as long as your divorce goes on.
+My advice on this question would be to avoid doing this until you are officially and legally divorced from your spouse.
+It may feel emotions that you are divorced when you file your petition, but the case is not completed until the final decree of divorce is signed by the judge.
+However, that won't be for at least two more months after you file, so you need to play it safe and act like you are still married for as long as your divorce goes on.